shray-ya-sing/core-models-addin/README.md

 2. **Manifest File**: An XML file that specifies how the add-in should be integrated into Excel, including permissions, UI elements, and entry points.

-This Core Models Excel Add-in uses a 100% client-side architecture:
+This CoreModels Addin uses a 100% client-side architecture:

 When the add-in runs, it:
 1. **Loads the web application** in a task pane within Excel